mlgomez0/holbertonschool-machine_learning/math/0x04-convolutions_and_pooling/README.md

-#0x01.
-Plotting
+# 0x04.
+Convolutions and Pooling

 ## Concepts

-- What is a plot?
+- What is a convolution?
+- What is max pooling? average pooling?
-- What is a scatter plot? line graph? bar graph? histogram?
+- What is a kernel/filter?
+- What is padding?
+- What is “same” padding? “valid” padding?
-- What is matplotlib?
+- What is a stride?
-- How to plot data with matplotlib
+- What are channels?
-- How to label a plot
+- How to perform a convolution over an image
-- How to scale an axis
+- How to perform max/average pooling over an image
-- How to plot multiple sets of data at the same time

-#Installation
+## Installation
 Files were interpreted/compiled on Ubuntu 16.04 LTS using python3 (version 3.5)
 Files were executed with numpy (version 1.15)
 Files will be executed with numpy (version 1.15) and matplotlib (version 3.0)